Philippine expressway network

-The Philippine expressway network, also known as the High Standard Highway Network, is a controlled-access highway network managed by the Department of Public Works and Highways (DPWH), which consists of all expressways and regional high-standard highways in the Philippines.
+The Philippine expressway network, also known as the High Standard Highway Network (HSH), is a controlled-access highway network managed by the Department of Public Works and Highways (DPWH) that consists of all expressways and regional high-standard highways in the Philippines.

 High standard highways are defined as highways which provide a high level of traffic services by assuring high speed mobility and safe travel in order to vitally support socio-economic activities for sound socio-economic development of strategic regions and the country as a whole.
 In the Philippines, controlled-access highways are known as expressways.
 They are multi-lane divided toll roads which are privately maintained under concession from the government.
 The regional high standard highways are partial controlled-access highways that function as supplementary to expressways.

-The Philippine expressway network spanned 420 km in length in 2015 and was extended to 626 km in 2020, and is to be extended to 995 km beyond 2030 according to the master plan submitted by the Japan International Cooperation Agency in 2010.
+The Philippine expressway network spanned 420 km in length in 2015 and was extended to 626 km in 2020, and is to be extended to 995 km beyond 2030 according to the master plan submitted by the Japan International Cooperation Agency (JICA) in 2010.
+In 2021, JICA updated their plans by proposing a master plan for the development of 4,400 kilometers of expressways (HSH).